bujiio/buji-pac4j/README.md

 config.authorizers = admin:$requireRoleAdmin,custom:$customAuthorizer
 config.matchers = excludedPath:$excludedPathMatcher
 ```

-The `clients` and `config` components are available by default (they are automatically loaded thanks to the `Pac4jIniEnvironment` component).

 `http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.